citp/privacy-policy-historical/h/he/her/herroom.com.md

 >
 > **How do I manage how much information I share or if I share any at all?**
 >
 > You can opt out of receiving e-mail and other communications from us.
 You can also update and/or correct any information about yourself that you've provided to HerRoom.
-Just [contact us](https://web.archive.org/web/20091225064717id_/http%3A//www.herroom.com/contact.aspx). using any of the ways listed at the top of this page.
+Just [contact us](https://web.archive.org/web/20100603081549id_/http%3A//www.herroom.com/contact.aspx). using any of the ways listed at the top of this page.
 >
 > **What is HerRoom doing to protect my privacy?**
 >
 > This site has security measures in place to protect from the loss, misuse, and alteration of information under our control.
 Our servers use encrypted methods for those pages which contain personally identifiable data, including your credit card and address.
 We routinely and zealously monitor and upgrade our security systems to ensure that we use the best security technology available.
 >
 > We at HerRoom are sincerely committed to a safe and secure web experience for our visitors.
-If, after reading all this, you have concerns or questions, by all means, [get in touch with us](https://web.archive.org/web/20091225064717id_/http%3A//www.herroom.com/contact.aspx).
+If, after reading all this, you have concerns or questions, by all means, [get in touch with us](https://web.archive.org/web/20100603081549id_/http%3A//www.herroom.com/contact.aspx).

-> HerRoom, HerRoom.com, HisRoom, HisRoom.com, The Underwear Award, The Undie Award, The Undies, The Bounce Test, The 20 Step Test, Tomima's Tip, Lingerie We Buy for Ourselves, Who’s Wearing What, Intimate Wisdom, Everything You Need to Know About Bra Fitting, Try it Under, and Fitter's Comments and other HerRoom and HisRoom graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks or trade dress of Andra Group, LP.
+> HerRoom, HerRoom.com, HisRoom, HisRoom.com, The Underwear Award, The Undie Award, The Undies, The Bounce Test, The 20 Step Test, Tomima's Tip, Lingerie We Buy for Ourselves, Who’s Wearing What, Intimate Wisdom, Everything You Need to Know About Bra Fitting, Try it Under, and Fitter's Comments and other HerRoom and HisRoom graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks or trade dress of Andra Group, LP, [Dallas](http://www.thegibsonco.com/).
 Other trademarks, product names and company names or logos used on this website are the property of their respective owners.
 >
 > One or more patents apply to HerRoom.com, HisRoom.com and/or TheUndies.com, and to the features and services accessible via the sites, including without limitation: U.S. Patent No. 7,149,710 and 7,346,543 B1.
 >